-Our priorities include the food safety programs run by the federal government.
-We provide research-based recommendations and analysis to the agencies that regulate food safety and investigate foodborne illness outbreaks, and to the lawmakers who provide oversight and funding for these programs.
+Our priorities include strengthening federal food safety regulations and policies as well as industry-led initiatives to increase use of strategies that effectively reduce contamination risks.
+We provide research-based recommendations and analysis to stakeholders, including the agencies that regulate food safety and investigate foodborne illness outbreaks.

-To reduce foodborne illnesses, businesses and government food safety agencies need to understand how contamination occurred in the past and then develop strategies to prevent recurrences.
-But investigations that can provide these answers—often called root-cause analyses—are not consistently conducted for foodborne disease outbreaks.
-There is also no mechanism for sharing lessons learned among food safety agencies and with the food industry.
-Pew is working with these stakeholders and others to develop standard protocols for root-cause analyses and to ensure that lessons learned inform efforts to improve companies’ food safety strategies and government policies.
+To reduce foodborne illnesses, businesses and government food safety agencies need to understand why and how contamination occurred and then develop strategies to prevent recurrences.
+But investigations that can provide these answers—called root-cause analyses or environmental assessments—are not consistently conducted for foodborne disease outbreaks.
+There is also limited sharing of lessons learned among food safety agencies and with the food industry.
+Pew is working with these and other stakeholders to develop standard protocols for root-cause analyses and to ensure that lessons learned inform efforts to improve companies’ food safety strategies and government policies.